Computational sustainability: Transportation

-Intelligent transportation systems (ITS) seek to improve safety and travel times while minimizing greenhouse gas emissions for all travelers, though focusing mainly on drivers.
+Intelligent Transportation Systems (ITS) seek to improve safety and travel times while minimizing greenhouse gas emissions for all travelers, though focusing mainly on drivers.
 ITS has two systems: one for data collection/relaying, and another for data processing.
-Data collection can be achieved with video cameras over busy areas, sensors that detect various pieces from location of certain vehicles to infrastructure that is breaking down, and even drivers who notice an accident and use a mobile app, like Waze, to report its whereabouts.
+Data collection can be achieved with video cameras over busy areas, sensors that detect various pieces from location of certain vehicles to infrastructure that's breaking down, and even drivers who notice an accident and use a mobile app, like Waze, to report its whereabouts.

-Advanced public transportation systems (APTS) aim to make public transportation more efficient and convenient for its riders.
+Advanced Public Transportation Systems (APTS) aim to make public transportation more efficient and convenient for its riders.
 Electronic payment methods allow users to add money to their smart cards at stations and online.
-APTS relay information to transit facilities about current vehicle locations to give riders expected wait times on screens at stations and directly to customers' smart phones Advanced Traffic Management Systems (ATMS) collect information using cameras and other sensors that gather information regarding how congested roads are.
+APTS relay information to transit facilities about current vehicle locations to give riders expected wait times on screens at stations and directly to customers' smart phones.
+Advanced Traffic Management Systems (ATMS) collect information using cameras and other sensors that gather information regarding how congested roads are.
 Ramp meters regulate the number of cars entering highways to limit backups.
 Traffic signals use algorithms to optimize travel times depending on the number of cars on the road.
 Electronic highway signs relay information regarding travel times, detours, and accidents that may affect drivers ability to reach their destination.

 With the rise of consumer connectivity, less infrastructure is needed for these ITS to make informed decisions.
 Google Maps uses smartphone crowdsourcing to get information about real-time traffic conditions allowing motorists to make decisions based on toll roads, travel times, and overall distance traveled.
 Cars communicate with their manufacturers to remotely install software updates when new features are added or bugs are being patched.
 Tesla Motors even uses these updates to increase their cars efficiency and performance.
 These connections give ITS a means to accurately collect information and even relay that information to drivers with no other infrastructure needed.

 Future ITS systems will aid in car communication with not just the infrastructure, but with other cars as well.